helm/charts/stable/prometheus/README.md

 ```

 ### RBAC Configuration
-Roles and RoleBindings resources will be created automatically for `server` and `kubeStateMetrics` services.
+Roles and RoleBindings resources will be created automatically for `server` service.

 To manually setup RBAC you need to set the parameter `rbac.create=false` and specify the service account to be used for each service by setting the parameters: `serviceAccounts.{{ component }}.create` to `false` and `serviceAccounts.{{ component }}.name` to the name of a pre-existing service account.